-The List view of a project lets individuals sort, organize into sections, and filter a list of tasks.
-Tasks can be dragged and dropped, and filtered and sorted according to what matters most so project teams can see all the work needed to complete a project and easily drill down into details.
-Keyboard shortcuts can be used to move tasks up or down the list, and a project toolbar allows users to adjust their project view.
+The list view of a project lets individuals sort, organize into sections, and filter a list of tasks.
+Tasks can be relocated, filtered, and sorted according to what matters most so that project teams can see all of the work needed to complete a project and easily drill down into details.